 To take in the views we decided to rent a moped for the day to drive around the outer edge of the island in a figure 8 around both volcanoes.
 We went with Alvaro and Perrine whom we met the day before.
 He is from Spain and she is from Belgium and they have been traveling for a year.

-When we finally arrived in the town of Altagracia we took a look at Trin’s knee and realized we needed to get it cleaned and medicated and later found out he should have had stiches.
-To me his knee looked like raw meat.
+When we finally arrived in the town of Altagracia we took a look at Trin’s knee and realized we needed to get it cleaned and treated.
+We did not know it then, but he should have had stitches.
+To me, his knee looked like raw meat.
 The pharmacy offered us iodine when we asked for antibiotics.
-We cleaned the wound, and continued to San Domingo beach.
+We cleaned the wound and continued to San Domingo beach.

-We began to wonder why Charly said these roads were okay.
-Even with a lot of care, mopeds can not handle the conditions of this road no matter how good the driver may be.
+We began to wonder why Charlie said these roads were okay.
+Even with a lot of care, mopeds cannot handle the conditions of this road no matter how good the driver may be.
 Then we began to wonder if this was his scheme.
 Charge exorbitant amounts for damages that he will never fix as both bikes seemed a bit beat up.
-At one of our stops along the road we spoke to a local who told us that it was not uncommon to see bruised or wounded people on mopeds.
+At one of our stops along the road, we spoke to a local who told us that it was not uncommon to see bruised or wounded people on mopeds.